We don’t support this browser anymore.

 This article is to help you understand the difference between Annuities vs Drawdown, but it isn't personal advice.
 Both options have pros and cons, so it's important you fully understand how each one works before you take money from your pension.

-If you're not sure what's the best option for you, seek guidance from Pension Wise, or seek personal advice from a financial adviser.
+If you're not sure what's the best option for you, get guidance from Pension Wise, or ask for financial advice.
 If you choose to invest, the value of your investment will rise and fall, so you could get back less than you put in.
-All the information and figures in this article are correct as at 13 April 2023.
-Tax rules can change and their benefits depend on your personal circumstances.
+All the information and figures in this article are correct as at 24 July 2024.
+Tax rules can change, and their benefits depend on your personal circumstances.
 A pension is meant for your retirement, so you can't normally access your money until you're 55 (57 from 2028).

 Below we take a look at how annuities and drawdown compare: